JuliaGaussianProcesses/KernelFunctions.jl/README.md

 ## Kernel functions for machine learning

-KernelFunctions.jl provide a flexible and complete framework for kernel functions, pretransforming the input data.
+KernelFunctions.jl provide a flexible and complete framework for kernel functions.

 The aim is to make the API as model-agnostic as possible while still being user-friendly.

+Where appropriate, kernels are AD-compatible.

 ## Examples